-The 3 door frames are shown on the right (in brown) superimposed in their correct positions upon an outline of the whole ellipsoidal petal shell (yellow).
+The three door frames are shown in brown on the right superimposed in their appropriate positions on a yellow outline of the whole ellipsoidal petal shell.

-Only 6 of the semi- elliptical frame sections form complete semi- ellipses.
-Each of the other 10 frame sections is truncated (to a greater or lesser extent) where it meets one of the doorway frames.
+Only 6 of the semi elliptical frame sections form complete semi ellipses.
+Each of the other 10 frame sections is, to a greater or lesser extent, truncated where it meets one of the doorway frames.

 The 3400 millimetre flat elliptical edge at the top of the plan view mates with the central large shell.
 The flat side edges angled at 67½° to the line of the central edge mate with identical adjacent petal units.

 The elliptical doorway frames of the central ellipsoidal shell must mate up exactly with the elliptical doorway frames of the ellipsoidal petal units.
 They must be identical in size and shape.
 Consequently, the dimensions already decided for the petal shells automatically determine the dimensions that must be used for the central shell.

 This is an ellipsoid that must enclose a cylinder 8 metres by 2½ metres.

 The framework of the central shell is also made of 250 by 50 mm wood.
 The enclosed space thus has a cleared internal height of 2 metres and a diameter of 7½ metres.